dfmorrison/roan/README.md

 * there's more in the works, just not ready for public release yet

-Roan is distributed under an MIT open source license. which means that you can just use Roan for nearly anything you like.
+Roan is distributed under an MIT open source license, which mostly means that you can just use Roan for nearly anything you like.
 See the file `LICENSE` for details.

 ### Installing Roan